nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/frdmmcxw71/releaseNotes/topics/what_is_new.md

 -   **Bluetooth LE Host Stack and Applications**

     ### Added
-	-   Added an API to update local synchronization parameters after PAwR is already established on the scanner side
+	-   Added an API to update local synchronization parameters after PAwR is already established on the scanner side.
-	-   Added Connection Subrating feature (experimental) in the Bluetooth LE Host
+	-   Added Connection Subrating feature (experimental) in the Bluetooth LE Host.
-	-   Added Connection Subrating feature in ble_shell
+	-   Added Connection Subrating feature in ble_shell.

     ### Improved
-	-   Documentation miscellaneous updates
+	-   Documentation miscellaneous updates.

     ### Fixed
-	-   Fixed L2CAP credit-based channel disconnection where the channel's timer ID would be set to 0 instead of gTmrInvalidTimerID_c
+	-   Fixed L2CAP credit-based channel disconnection where the channel's timer ID would be set to 0 instead of gTmrInvalidTimerID_c.
-	-   ble_shell: Set maximum arguments in command (SHELL_MAX_ARGS = 20) in app_preinclude.h
+	-   ble_shell: Set maximum arguments in command (SHELL_MAX_ARGS = 20) in app_preinclude.h.

     -   Details can be found in github repository **nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/CHANGELOG.md**.